 Who I Am; Celebrating Me aspires to promote unity and appreciation of all ethnic groups by first appreciating our own and to encourage students and educators to be the change and use their creative voice to accomplish goals in the classroom, at home and in their community.

 Our college students return year-after-year to participate in the celebration.
 From top to bottom: Elijah, Isaiah and Gabe as RUN DMC in the WIACM 2017 and Donovan "I Rise" WIACM 2016

 Bringing the gifts that my ancestors gave, I am the dream and the hope of the slave.
 I rise I rise I rise.

 Who I Am Celebrating Me is a community of youth and adult artists exploring history through the arts.
 From soul-encompassing singing and dancing to heartfelt poetry and prose, the production highlights a montage of African-American figures and movements of past and present.
 Formed in 2007 by Shalanda Sims in response to the lack of celebratory events in Portland during Black History month, Who I Am Celebrating Me dared to fill a void.
 Not only were there little to no events at the time but the topic was not widely discussed in schools.
 In an effort to educate youth, show them something they could be proud of and celebrate all year long, educators, business owners, youth, adults, senior citizens, artists, community members...gathered to sing songs, recite poetry, and share oral history.
-To date, through partnerships with schools, businesses and other community organizations, Who I Am Celebrating Me has helped educate more than 10,000 audience members about the rich history and contributions of African-Americans.
+To date, through partnerships with schools, businesses and other community organizations, Who I Am Celebrating Me has helped educate more thousands of audience members about the rich history and contributions of African-Americans.

 Copyright © Who I Am Celebrating Me.
 All rights reserved.